guitarrapc/valentia/README.md

 ### 6. ```Invoke-valentiaDeployGroupUnremark``` : Unremark ipaddress for deploygroup file inside deploygroup

-if you remark ipaddresses in deploygroup file, then you want to unremark it:)
-This function will ease you unremark target ipaddresses and check how change.
+- if you remark ipaddresses in deploygroup file, then you want to unremark it:) This function will ease you unremark target ipaddresses and check how change.

-The function will search recursible inside deploygroup.

 ```
 C:\Deployment\Deploygroup\**\**\.....*****.ps1
 ```

-SAMPLE deployGroup input
+- SAMPLE deployGroup input

 ```
 10.0.0.100
 10.0.0.101
 #10.0.0.102 <= if you want to unremark this line for all the files inside deploygroup folder.
 ```

-Just type as like this.
+- Just type as like this.

 ```PowerShell
 Invoke-valentiaDeployGroupUnremark -remarkIPAddresses 10.0.0.102 -overWrite -Verbose
 ```

-This will change PowerShell
+- This will change PowerShell

 ```
 10.0.0.100
 10.0.0.101
 10.0.0.102
 ```

-if you just want to check how affect and don't want to replace file, then remove -overwrite switch.
+- if you just want to check how affect and don't want to replace file, then remove -overwrite switch.

 ```PowerShell
 Invoke-valentiaDeployGroupUnremark -remarkIPAddresses 10.0.0.102 -Verbose